 December 31,

-2016 2015
+2017 2016

 Deferred tax liabilities:

-Property and equipment \$ (8,557) \$ (7,660)
+Property and equipment \$ \$ (8,557)

-Prepaid expenses (2,349) (1,780)
+Prepaid expenses (1,501) (2,349)

+Intangible assets (3,597)

+Deposits (449)

-Other (524) (361)
+Other (524)

-Deferred tax liabilities \$ (11,430) \$ (9,801)
+Deferred tax liabilities \$ (5,547) \$ (11,430)

 Deferred tax assets:

-Property and equipment \$ 1,082 \$ 793
+Property and equipment \$ 5,427 \$ 1,082

-Incentive and vacation accrual 2,640 2,668
+Incentive and vacation accrual 4,576 2,640

-Deferred revenue - key money 1,703 1,769
+Deferred revenue - key money 1,095 1,703

-Allowance for doubtful accounts 72 46
+Allowance for doubtful accounts 128 72

+Partnership basis 918

+Contingent liability 301

-Other 605 689
+Other 357 605

-Other carryforwards 155 204
+Other carryforwards 184 155

-Net operating loss carryforwards 49,787 53,985
+Net operating loss carryforwards 64,546 49,787

+Federal historic tax credit 824

-Valuation allowance (11,430) (10,176)
+Valuation allowance (21,595) (11,430)

-Deferred tax assets \$ 44,614 \$ 49,978
+Deferred tax assets \$ 56,761 \$ 44,614

 The Company records a valuation allowance to reduce its deferred tax assets to the amount that is most likely to be utilized in future periods to offset taxable income.
-As of December 31, 2016 and 2015, the Company had a valuation allowance of approximately \$11.4 million and \$10.2 million, respectively, related to net operating loss ("NOL") carryforwards and other deferred tax assets of its TRSs.
+As of December 31, 2017 and 2016, the Company had a valuation allowance of approximately \$21.6 million and \$11.4 million, respectively, related to net operating loss ("NOL") carryforwards, historic tax credits, and other deferred tax assets of its TRSs.
 The Company considered all available evidence, both positive and negative, including cumulative income in recent years and its current forecast of future income in its analysis.
 While the Company believes its forecast of future income is reasonable, it is inherently uncertain.
 If the Company's projections of future income are lower than expected, the Company may need to establish an additional valuation allowance.

-The Company's NOLs will begin to expire in 2028 for federal tax purposes and during the period from 2018 to 2028 for state tax purposes.
+The Company's NOLs will begin to expire in 2024 for federal tax purposes and 2018 to 2031 for state tax purposes.
 Additionally, the annual utilization of these NOLs is limited pursuant to Section 382 of the Code.
+The Company's historic tax credits begin to expire in 2035.
+Additionally, the annual utilization of these tax credits is limited pursuant to Section 383 of the Code.

 The Company is subject to examination by the U.S. Internal Revenue Service ("IRS") and various state jurisdictions.
 The tax years subject to examination vary by jurisdiction.
-With few exceptions, as of December 31, 2016, the Company is no longer subject to U.S. federal or state and local tax examinations by tax authorities for years before 2012.
+With few exceptions, as of December 31, 2017, the Company is no longer subject to U.S. federal or state and local tax examinations by tax authorities for the years of 2013 and before.
 During 2016, the IRS commenced examination of the federal income tax return of the Company's primary TRS for the 2013 tax year.
-The Company anticipates the examination will be completed in 2017.
+During 2017, the IRS extended the examination of the federal income tax returns of the Company's primary TRS for the 2014 and 2015 tax years.
+The Company anticipates the examination will be completed in 2018.

-The Company had no accruals for tax uncertainties as of December 31, 2016 and 2015.
+The Company had no accruals for tax uncertainties as of December 31, 2017 and 2016.

-14. Segment Information
+17. Segment Information